I remember receiving some bad news earlier in my career from a client that I was doing some identity work for.

 On multiple occasions, I’ve heard clients say they would be happy to pay for the changes if the freelancer would bill them for it.
 They’ve actually used these exact words, “We’d be happy to pay him, but he never sends us the bill.”

 Don’t be that freelancer!
 Notify the client.
-Get their approval and send them a bill for the changes.
+Get their approval and write up an invoice for the changes.

 How to deal with scope creep when it pops up

 Instead of being angry about the extra work, use these scripts to help you deal with scope creep in these common scenarios:

 When your client asks for the work by tomorrow

 Sometimes your client decides they need to compress the timeline and get the work back immediately.
 When that happens, use this script and they’ll either agree to it or back off entirely.

 There is an additional 50% price increase for projects that have a turnaround of fewer than 48 hours.
 Let me know if you’d like to proceed and I’ll send an invoice for the rush fee.
 Or, if you’d like, we can stick to the original timeline.

 Pro tip: Give them the option to stick to the original timeline or scope of work if they want to.
 Clients love options and giving them a choice lets them off the hook a bit and makes it a little less confrontational for everyone.
 This diffuses the tension and is a million times better than coping attitude with your client.